HillZhang1999/MuCGEC/README.en.md

 ### Tips
 + We found that some useful tricks in English are still effective in Chinese, such as the confidence bias trick in GECToR and R2L reranking trick in Seq2Seq models.
 You can try them yourself.
 + We found that the decomposition of the training procedure (firstly train on HSL+Lang8, then fine-tune on HSK) can lead to further improvement.
 You can re-train our models following this two-stage training strategy.
-+ Our Seq2Seq models based on [Chinese-BART](https://huggingface.co/fnlp/bart-large-chinese) can be improved: 1) the original vocabulary of Chinese-BART lacks some common Chinese punctuation / characters; 2）The training and generation speed of transformers library is relatively slow, and it also occupies a large amount of GPU memory.
++ Our Seq2Seq models based on [Chinese-BART](https://huggingface.co/fnlp/bart-large-chinese) can be improved: 1) the original vocabulary of Chinese-BART lacks some common Chinese punctuation / characters; 2）The training and generation speed of transformers library is relatively slow.
 We recently re-implement our Seq2Seq model based on [fairseq](https://github.com/pytorch/fairseq) and use some additional tricks, which greatly improved its performance (4-5 F0.5) and accelerated its speed.
 We will also release the improved version in the future.
 + None of the baselines we provided used pseudo data.
 For data augmentation, please refer to our paper in CTC-2021 CGEC competition [[Link]](https://github.com/HillZhang1999/CTC-Report).

 ### Evaluation